henrylawson/photish/README.md

 By default Photish uses [Slim](http://slim-lang.com/) as the template language.
 The templates can be in any format supported by [Tilt](https://github.com/rtomayko/tilt).
+To use a different template language:

-Simply rename the template files to have the file extension of the template engine you prefer, and re write the contents of template file in your preferred language.
+1. Create a `layout`, `collection`, `album` and `photo` file with the file extension of the template engine you prefer
+1. Update `config.yml` to reference your newly created template files
+1. Re write the basic template code in your chosen language

 ### Generate